 Martin had his reservations, any one of the novels within A Song of Ice and Fire was as long as the entire Lord of the Rings books, which needed a trilogy of films to complete.
 He was also wary of having it turned into a network T.V show due to the adult content of the books and the censorship that would ensue.
 Benioff and his friend, D. B. Weiss, suggested to Martin that they approach HBO with the idea of a television series and Martin agreed.
 HBO's lenient censorship, along with their history of making great T.V shows, put Martin's mind at ease.

 HBO loved the idea and signed on.
 What followed, until the premiere of the first episode in 2011, was years of rewrites, location scouts, re-shoots, expanded budgets, and recasting.
 HBO could see, as the writers' room grew and the world began to take shape, that if they stuck by the project long enough they would eventually strike gold.
 The pilot episode was one of the most expensive ever made, reportedly costing HBO $10 million.
-HBO's patience paid off, Game of Thrones was a cultural revolution that took home viewing to a whole new level, leaving television executives everywhere rubbing their eyes.
+HBO's patience paid off, Game of Thrones was a Cultural Revolution that took home viewing to a whole new level, leaving television executives everywhere rubbing their eyes.
 Some critics have raised questions about the series' adult themes but as a whole, it was received with gusto by both viewers and critics alike.

 In searching for locations, on which to build the Seven Kingdoms of Westeros, producers marked out Ireland and Scotland as their top two targets.
 They eventually settled on Northern Ireland as the primary location, due to its abundance of studio space.
-Some scenes are still filmed in Sterling, Scotland as well as any scenes set 'North of the Wall', that is to say where the temperature drops dramatically into blizzard-like conditions, which are filmed in Iceland.
+Some scenes are still filmed in Stirling, Scotland as well as any scenes set 'North of the Wall', that is to say where the temperature drops dramatically into blizzard-like conditions, which are filmed in Iceland.
 Other locations that have been used in the Game of Thrones production include Los Angeles, Croatia, Spain and Malta.

-Areas of note that have been used in Northern Ireland include Paint Hall Studios in Belfast, which is the productions primary location.
+Areas of note that have been used in Northern Ireland include Paint Hall Studios in Belfast, which is the production's primary location.
 The Mourne Mountains (used as Vaes Dothrak), Castle Ward (as Winterfell), Saintfield Estates (as the Winterfell Godswood), Tollymore Forest (for multiple outdoor scenes) all of which are in County Down.
 The iconic Dark Hedges are located in Ballymoney, County Antrim.

-The Half-Blood Prince is 6th instalment in the global phenomenon that is the Harry Potter film series.
+The Half-Blood Prince is the 6th instalment in the global phenomenon that is the Harry Potter film series.
 Based on the 2005 novel of the same name, by J.K Rowling.
 The film, to date, has grossed almost a billion dollars.
 The 8 Harry Potter films have grossed a total of 7.7 billion dollars.

 The Harry Potter film series gets darker and more mature with each film.
 The Half-Blood Prince is seen by fans as the moment the series loses its innocence as well a being a bit of a filler, tying together the first series of films with the climactic final instalments.
 J.K Rowling wanted Terry Gilliam, former Monty Python alumnus and director of 12 Monkeys (1995) and Fear and Loathing in Las Vegas (1998), to direct The Half-Blood Prince but as Warner Bros. turned him down to direct the first movie, Philosopher's Stone (2001), he declined.